 “What did you bring me today, Simon?”

 “Ah, Mary, you are always wanting something.”
-That stung, but she did not allow it to stop her from pressing him for a gift.
+That stung, but she did not allow it to stop her.
 She would have something for allowing him to use her.
-She persisted.
+She was sure that she could win his heart.
+So, she persisted.
 “Simon, you have asked me to be faithful to you and, you know, not entertain others.
 Should I not have something from you?”